-Porcelain benchtops are fast taking over the world of kitchen design.
-Engineered and Natural stones have long been the go-to option for every kitchen benchtop however, all that seems about to change with the ever growing popularity and availability of porcelain benchtops.
-Read on to find out more about the many qualities of porcelain benchtops.
+Porcelain benchtops are fast taking over the world of kitchen design in Melbourne and right across the world!
+Engineered and Natural stones have long been the go-to option for kitchen benchtops however, all that seems about to change with the ever growing popularity and availability of porcelain benchtops.

 What are the benefits of Porcelain Benchtops?

-- Highly heat resistant: Porcelain tops can withstand temperatures of up to 300⁰ C
+- Highly heat resistant: Porcelain benchtops can withstand temperatures of up to 300⁰ C

 - Scratch resistant: Thanks to the high density surface, your porcelain benchtop is highly scratch resistant

-- Fade resistant: Porcelain tops are the only benchtop products that are warrantied for outdoor use in direct sunlight and completely exposed to the elements
+- Fade resistant: Porcelain tops are one of the only benchtop products that are warrantied for outdoor use in direct sunlight and completely exposed to the elements

 - Can be used to clad internal and external walls, as well as joinery

 - Concrete replica porcelain tops look astonishingly close to the real thing!
 More and more luxurious options have become available over the years with industrial themed distressed stone-looks, marble replicas and plenty more.